 Computer simulation presented for carrying out trial-and-error experiments on computer approximations of real, management systems.
 The goal is to 1) validate a new idea quickly, 2) diagnose potential product design problems, 3) optimize performance of complex systems, and 4) learn about something complex.
 The Arena environment, based on the SIMAN language, used to build models and video game-like animations.
 This 3 credit course is listed as OIM 321.

 This course exposes students to how core business concepts are implemented in real-world organizational settings.
 Key business processes covered include procurement (materials management), fulfillment (sales), and production (manufacturing).
 The class meets in a computer lab and enables hands-on experience, with instructor guidance, to the ERP solution from SAP, the world's largest business software company.
 Using the system's core modules and data warehouse, students will gain insight into online transaction processing (OLTP) and online analytical processing (OLAP).
 A detailed case study with supporting data and structured in-class exercises will prepare students for the SAP graded assignments.
 Students may download the SAP web-based client to their personal computers.
-This 3 credit course is listed as SCH-MGMT 452.
+This 3 credit course is listed as OIM 452.

 Examines the history and development of gaming, casino operations including slots, table games, sports and Internet betting, credit and casino accounting, casino hotels and casino foodservice, and the marketing of the core gaming products.
 A central focus will be on current trends as well as the primary management and financial elements unique to operating a casino.
 Prerequisite: HT-MGT 100.
 This 3 credit course is listed as HT-MGT 317.